segmentio/segment-docs/src/connections/destinations/catalog/regal-voice/index.md

 Supported messaging channels are: `sms`, `voice` and `email`.

-The `ip` field is only required if you are opting in users server side.
+The `ip` field is required if you are opting in users server side.

 Make sure to include `subscribedAt` with the exact time the user opted in.
-Since traits are [cached](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/identity/#clearing-traits) and sent with subsequent `identify` calls, Regal Voice will ignore opt ins without a `subscribedAt` date.
+Since traits are [cached](/docs/connections/sources/catalog/libraries/website/javascript/identity/#clearing-traits) and sent with subsequent `identify` calls, Regal Voice ignores opt-ins without a `subscribedAt` date.

 ## Track

-If you aren't familiar with the Segment Spec, take a look at the [Track method documentation](https://segment.com/docs/connections/spec/track/) to learn about what it does.
+If you aren't familiar with the Segment Spec, take a look at the [Track method documentation](/docs/connections/spec/track/) to learn about what it does.

-We recommend calling `track` on any user or system event that you may want Regal Voice to be able to use for lead scoring or as triggers or conditions when sending voice and sms campaigns.
+Segment recommends calling `track` on any user or system event that you may want Regal Voice to be able to use for lead scoring or as triggers or conditions when sending voice and sms campaigns.

 Segment sends `track` calls to Regal Voice as a track event.
-All attributes relevant to your use case should be passed into the `properties` object.
+Pass allattributes relevant to your use case into the `properties` object.

 Regal Voice communications can be triggered proactively to a user based on their activity or inactivity - in order to nudge them through your funnel.